Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Don’t leave Rila Monastery without trying the legendary traditional Bulgarian snack, called mekitsi.

-Visit The Stob Pyramids
+Visit the Stob Pyramids

-Stop At The Orlitsa Nunnery
+Stop at Orlitsa Nunnery

 In the last five centuries, countless pilgrims have stopped here on their way to the Rila Monastery.